telerik/winforms-docs/gridview/rows/new-row.md

 ## New Row position

-The new row can be pinned to top or bottom.
+The `New Row` can be pinned to top or bottom.
 By default, the new row is pinned to top.
 You can explicitly set its position to top by setting the __AddNewRowPosition__ to *Top*:

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=positionTop}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=positionTop}}